This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Tomatoes need to be stalked but if keeping up with watering and sunlight they’ll flourish.

 There are a few different types of tomatoes such as grape or cherry.
 Heirlooms are also popular tomatoes to grow.
 You can always branch out and grow more than one type.

 Green beans produce the highest yield when the beans are planted in direct sunlight.
 When planting green beans from seeds plant 1-2 inches apart then water immediately after covering with soil.

 The green beans may stop flowering in the summer when the heat is at its worst but keep them watered and they’ll continue to flower and produce.
 You can start to pick your beans at any time but veteran gardens like to wait until the bean can be snapped and is firm.

 These hearty vegetables can withstand even the blackest thumb, you can even forget them for a day or three and they’ll still thrive.
-When creating a watering regimen incorporate club soda from time to time as the nutrients will help nurture the plants.
+When creating a watering regimen incorporating club soda from time to time will help nurture the plants.